 From an infrastructure perspective, the first element to consider is the choice between hardware deployment vs. virtualized environment (VMware of Hyper-V).

-For physical servers, Dicom Systems chooses to deploy the Unifier platform on standard Supermicro hardware – we are not in the hardware business, so it’s important for our support engineers to rely upon a well-known, predictable spec.
-It’s also much easier to ship standard hardware for smooth and quick field replacements rather than support a multitude of hardware platforms.
+For physical servers, Dicom Systems typically deploys the Unifier platform on standard Supermicro hardware.
+It is important for our support engineers to rely upon a well-known, predictable spec.
+It is also much easier to ship standard hardware for smooth and quick field replacements rather than support a multitude of hardware platforms.

 For virtualized appliances, Dicom Systems has a standard recommended configuration.
 Virtualized environments have quickly become a preferred method, as it is far quicker and easier to manage and update the resources of a VM than to upgrade or replace a physical server.